datasnakes/rinse/README.md

 ## Simple Usage

-You can install the latest version of R into your home directory with a single short command.
+You can install the latest version of R into your home directory with a single short command:

 ```console
 (rinse) [ ~/Github/rinse $ ] rinse install